scikit-learn/blog/_posts/2024-08-06-czi-eoss6-announcement.md

 aspects are closely connected: (i) design the pipeline and (ii) assess, analyze, and inspect it.
 Researchers strive to identify the optimal pipeline, maximizing specific evaluation metrics, while also seeking at explaining the validity and rationale behind the pipeline's predictions.
-This is the corner stone to properly answering research questions.
+This is the cornerstone of answering research questions.
 With this proposal we aim to improve and extend the available `scikit-learn` tools.

 `scikit-learn` provides building blocks for model evaluation and statistical analysis of results.
-Originally, this information was presented in a raw format and required expertise from scientists to create intuitive supports for outreach to peers and outsiders.
+Originally, this information was presented in a raw format and required expertise from scientists to create intuitive reports for outreach to peers and outsiders.
 Recently, the `scikit-learn` community developed displays to easily generate visual figures for communicating such results.
 However, these displays are still in their early development stages and do not leverage all available statistical analysis